mike-babb/mike-babb.github.io/_posts/2025-02-24-seattles-discontinuous-streets-v2.1.md

 In the image above, the blue lines are the cross-sector connections and the red lines are the within-sector connections.
 The connections across the various salt and fresh water bodies really stand out and emphasize the quasi-grid structure as seen in Seattle's streets.
 That being said, Galer is probably a little hard to see in that image, so here it is by itself.
 <img src="https://raw.githubusercontent.com/mike-babb/seattle_streets/main/graphics/ex_11_galer_v2.png" alt="overall" width="500" height="136"/>

 Version 2.0 of this project also features outlines of the various city sectors.
-The city sectors were created based on the street direction prefix and suffix.When hovering on a segment, all other segments are made transparent and the city sectors can be seen.
+The city sectors were created based on the street direction prefix and suffix.
+When hovering on a segment, all other segments are made transparent and the city sectors can be seen.

 The minor bump to version 2.1 features modest tweaks to the control flow and a great deal of added documentation.
 The project's [README.md](https://github.com/mike-babb/seattle_streets/blob/main/README.md) describes the process and the output in great detail.
 There are also histograms of the different types of added segments.
 I'll include some highlights about the added within-sector segments (red) and cross-sector (blue) segments below: